 - Available hard copy back issues are available to AFS members for $15 and to non-members for $25.
 To purchase a copy of a back issue, members should contact AFS at [email protected].
 Institutional inquiries should be directed to the University of Illinois Press at [email protected].

 - The full text of issues of the Journal from Volume 114 (2001) to the present is available online through Project MUSE.
-AFS members receive complimentary access to JAF available through Project MUSE as a benefit of membership.
+AFS members can login for complimentary access to JAF available through Project MUSE as a benefit of membership.

 - Those with access to a university library should have access to the full text of back issues of the Journal from 1888 to the present through the JSTOR.
-AFS members also receive free access to JSTOR’s folklore journals as a member benefit.
+AFS members can login for free access to JSTOR’s folklore journals as a member benefit.
 This program provides access to back issues of JAF along with these other journals in our field: Folklore, the Journal of Folklore Research and its predecessor the Journal of the Folklore Institute, and Western Folklore and its predecessor the California Folklore Quarterly.

 - Full text from recent Journal issues is also available in thirteen other databases to which many public libraries subscribe.